Slavery

 Slavery involves the following:

-1. The slave is owned by his master; he is considered to be the property of the master.
+1. The slave is owned by his master; he is considered his property.

 2. A slave is a slave for life.